tskit-dev/pyslim/README.md

 cd pyslim
 python setup.py install --user
 ```
+You should also be able to install it with `pip install pyslim`.
 You'll also need an up-to-date [msprime](https://github.com/tskit-dev/msprime) and [SLiM](https://messerlab.org/slim/), of course.

 To run the tests to make sure everything is working, do: